-Operators are highly possible to provide the personal AI assistant services.
-The personal AI assistant provided by the operators is an always-on and each subscriber will have his/her own personal AI assistant.
-The personal AI assistant could understand user intention by collecting multi-modal data of the user and execute the user instructions by invoking network services and the services provided by the 3rd party service provider.
+Operators are highly possible to provide the Intelligent Communication Assistant services.
+The Intelligent Communication Assistant provided by the operators is an always-on and each subscriber will have his/her own personal AI assistant.
+The Intelligent Communication Assistant could understand user intention by collecting multi-modal data of the user and execute the user instructions by invoking network services and the services provided by the 3rd party service provider.

-The personal AI assistant provided by the network is trusted.
+The Intelligent Communication Assistant provided by the network is trusted.
 The operators must obtain user authorization to use the personal data and provide security protection for collected data.
 In addition, operators have solid authentication and authorization mechanism for the identification to protect the data transmission.

 For the 3rd party service providers like taxis and hotels, they could also register its AI assistant service to the networks so that the personal AI assistants could discovery the 3rd party AI assistant.
 The personal AI assistants could communicate with the 3rd party AI assistant to provide services to the users.